lindgrengroup/fatdistnGWAS/README.md

 # Meta-analysis of fat distribution phenotypes in UK Biobank and GIANT
-Included in this repository is code and data related to the manuscript 'Meta-analysis of genome-wide association studies for body fat distribution in 694,649 individuals of European ancestry' (available on bioRxiv here: https://www.biorxiv.org/content/early/2018/07/27/304030)
+Included in this repository is code and data related to the manuscript 'Meta-analysis of genome-wide association studies for body fat distribution in 694,649 individuals of European ancestry' (available on bioRxiv here: https://www.biorxiv.org/content/early/2018/07/27/304030 and available at Human Molecular Genetics here: https://academic.oup.com/hmg/advance-article/doi/10.1093/hmg/ddy327/5098227)

 ## Part I: Data
 Data (including supplementary tables or links to data) produced for the manuscript 'Meta-analysis of genome-wide association studies for body fat distribution in 694,649 individuals of European ancestry.'